Birds of the U.A.E.

 The Common Myna:

-The Myna is an open woodland bird with a strong territorial instinct, and has adapted extremely well to urban environments.
+The Myna is an open woodland bird with a strong territorial instinct and has adapted extremely well to urban environments.

 The Common Myna uses the nests of woodpeckers, parakeets, etc. and has been known to evict the chicks of previously nesting pairs by holding them in the beak.
-This aggressive behavior is considered to contribute to its success as an invasive species.
+This aggressive behaviour is considered to contribute to its success as an invasive species.